rtgodwin/rtgodwin.github.io/_docs/session2.md

 > Renaer comes forward, and the Captain seems to recognize him and straighten up a bit.
 "What in Helm's name is going on here?"

 If characters don't answer, Renaer steps forward.

+Hyustus might ask if the characters found any contraband.

 # Sewers